Where does mouthwash fit into your dental care routine?

 Masking an oral issue such as halitosis and not adhering to proper recommendations on cleaning teeth and also not maintaining routine check-up’s with your dentist and hygienist might bring about larger concerns in your mouth.

-If you have any type of problems with your oral health, don’t hesitate to call our team for an appointment on 01344 842953
+If you have any type of problems with your oral health, don’t hesitate to call our Private Dentist team in Windsor for an appointment on 01344 842953